snieking/utilities/README.md

 There is different retry strategies available:
 * OneTimeRetryStrategy which performs one retry.
 * ExponentialRetryStrategy which performs multiple retries with an exponential increase of duration between the attempts.
+* FibonacciRetryStragey which uses a baseline and increases it by the fibonacci serie.

 ```java